oyvindeh/ucss/README.md

     };);
 ```

-### Setting up a spec file
+### Setting up a config file

-If you want to do more fancy stuff than visiting one URL/file at a time, you can specify a spec file.
-It will let you visit several URLs/files in one go, as well as fetch CSS from several file.
+If you want to do more fancy stuff than visiting one URL/file at a time, you can specify a config file.

+A config file will let you visit several URLs/files in one go, as well as fetch CSS from several files.
 You can also perform login, and white list rules.
-See the examples folder for an example spec file.
+See the examples folder for an example config file.

+You can specify several config files, either one for each of your projects, or several for one project.
 #### Logging in

-You can specify own login function in the spec file:
+Login requires you to set up a config file.
+In the config file, you can specify your own login function:

 ```
 {